 November slipped away, quite literally, into December with a cold turn following Storm Arwen, bringing, wet and wintry weather in its wake.
 And a touch of snow.
 Starting belatedly to feel a little festive.

 Taking the meteorological hint, the Friends and volunteers stayed indoors for a couple of weekends.
 Switching from shovels and spades to books and browsing the internet for research and future plans.
-So during the intermission, we bring you a little glimpse into the industrial past; of Elsecar 150 years ago…Continue reading
+So during the intermission, we bring you a little glimpse into the industrial past, sharing some further research from our Hemingfield’s Hidden History project work; of Elsecar 150 years ago…Continue reading

 And so it was on Saturday 13th November 2021, 115 years later; another beautiful autumn morning.
 The Friends and volunteers arrived early for another productive day’s activities at Hemingfield Colliery.Continue reading